-We have incurred significant operating losses since our inception as a business of Former Parent and anticipate that we will continue to incur substantial operating losses for the foreseeable future and may never achieve or maintain profitability.
+We have incurred significant operating losses since our inception as a business of the Former Parent and anticipate that we will continue to incur substantial operating losses for the foreseeable future and may never achieve or maintain profitability.

-Since our inception as a business of Former Parent, we have incurred significant operating losses.
-Our net loss was \$570.3 million, \$213.8 million and \$118.7 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+Since our inception as a business of the Former Parent, we have incurred significant operating losses.
+Our net loss was \$408.2 million, \$570.3 million and \$213.8 million for the years ended December 31, 2023, 2022 and 2021, respectively.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 None of our product candidates has been approved for marketing in the United States, or in any other jurisdiction, and may never receive such approval.
 It could be several years, if ever, before we have a commercialized product that generates significant revenues.
 As a result, we are uncertain when or if we will achieve profitability and, if so, whether we will be able to sustain it.
-The net losses we incur may fluctuate significantly from quarter to quarter and year to year.
-We anticipate that our expenses will increase substantially as we:
+The net losses we incur have in the past and may in the future fluctuate significantly from quarter to quarter and year to year.
+Our expenses have increased, and we anticipate that our expenses will further increase substantially as we:

-initiate, continue, or complete planned or ongoing clinical trials of our current product candidates, including related support activities;

-continue to initiate and progress other supporting studies required for regulatory approval of our product candidates, including long-term safety studies, drug-drug interaction studies, preclinical toxicology and carcinogenicity studies;

-make required milestone and royalty payments under the license agreements by which we acquired some of the rights to our product candidates;

-• initiate preclinical studies and clinical trials for any additional indications for our current product candidates and any future product candidates that we may pursue;

-continue to build our portfolio of product candidates through the acquisition or in-license of additional product candidates or technologies;

-continue to develop, maintain, expand and protect our intellectual property portfolio;

-• pursue regulatory approvals for our current and future product candidates that successfully complete clinical trials;

-• ultimately establish a sales, marketing and distribution infrastructure to commercialize any product candidate for which we may obtain marketing approval;

-• hire additional clinical, medical, commercial, and development personnel; and

-• incur additional legal, accounting and other expenses in operating as a public company.
+- initiate, continue, or complete planned or ongoing clinical trials of our current product candidates, including related support activities; - continue to initiate and progress other supporting studies required for regulatory approval of our product candidates, including long-term safety studies, drug-drug interaction studies, preclinical toxicology and carcinogenicity studies; - make required milestone and royalty payments under the license agreements by which we acquired some of the rights to our product candidates; - initiate preclinical studies and clinical trials for any additional indications for our current product candidates and any future product candidates that we may pursue; - continue to build our portfolio of product candidates through the acquisition or in-license of additional product candidates or technologies; - continue to develop, maintain, expand and protect our intellectual property portfolio; - pursue regulatory approvals for our current and future product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure to commercialize any product candidate for which we may obtain marketing approval; - hire additional clinical, medical, commercial, and development personnel; and - incur additional legal, accounting and other expenses in operating as a public company.